Separator (milk): Mechanism

 Manual rotation of the separator handle turns a worm gear mechanism which causes the separator bowl to spin.

 When the separator is spun, the heavier milk is pulled outward against its walls and the cream, which is lighter, collects in the middle.
 The cream and milk then flow out separate spouts.
 After separation, the cream and skimmed milk are mixed together in a certain ratio until the favoured fat content has been set.
 The ratio is dependent upon the product which is to be produced (low-fat milk, full-fat milk or cream).
 Some floor model separators were built with a swinging platform attached to the stand.
 The bucket for collecting the cream was put on the platform, and a much larger bucket was set on the floor to collect the milk.
 Some floor model separators had two swinging platforms.
 Smaller versions of separators were called table-top models, for small dairies with only a few cows or goats.

 Gustaf de Laval's construction made it possible to start the largest separator factory in the world, Alfa Laval AB.
 The milk separator represented a significant industrial breakthrough in Sweden.
 Within the first decade of the 1900s, there were over twenty separator manufacturers in Stockholm.
 Separators in modified form are also used on ships to purify oil, which may have been their original use, because in its original form de Laval proposed the separator for use in his steam turbine.
-De Laval's turbine used mechanically lubricated journal bearings which weren't insulated from the inside of the turbine.
+De Laval's turbine used mechanically lubricated journal bearings which were not insulated from the inside of the turbine.
 When the steam condensed into water it contaminated the oil.
 To purify the oil a centrifugal separator was used, which was later adapted to the dairy industry.

 The original design had a manual bowl that required manual cleaning.
 Most modern separators use a self-ejecting centrifuge bowl that can automatically discharge any sedimentary solids that may be present, thus allowing clean-in-place (CIP).

 A distinction is made between warm milk skimming and cold milk skimming: